A federal government Website managed by the U.S. Department of Health and Human Services

 Most healthy adults who get the vaccine develop protection to most or all of these types within two to three weeks of getting the shot.
 Very old people and people with some long-term illnesses might not respond as well, or at all.

 Pneumococcal disease is an infection caused by a type of bacteria called Streptococcus pneumoniae (pneumococcus).
-There are different types of pneumococcal disease, such as pneumococcal pneumonia, blood infections (bacteremia), brain infections (pneumoccocal meningitis), and middle ear infections (otitis media).
+There are different types of pneumococcal disease, such as lung infections (pneumococcal pneumonia), blood infections (bacteremia), infections of the covering of the brain and spinal cord (pneumococcal meningitis), and middle ear infections (otitis media).
 Pneumococcal disease is a leading cause of vaccine-preventable illness and death in the United States.

-Pneumococcus bacteria is in many people's noses and throats and is spread by coughing, sneezing, or contact with respiratory secretions.
-Why it suddenly invades the body and causes disease is unknown.
+Pneumococcus bacteria can be found in many people's noses and throats without causing disease and are spread by coughing, sneezing, or contact with respiratory secretions.
+Why it suddenly invades the body and causes disease in some people is unknown.

 Symptoms of pneumococcal pneumonia include: